 Conceived by the Hotel’s Executive Chef Pascal Meynard and Pastry Chef Diogo Lopes the takeaway treats mirror the quality of the dishes served on-site, for a taste of The Ritz no matter where one is: the finest of O Japonês selection – including tuna nigiri with black truffle and gold leaf – for a business lunch around the conference table; charcuterie platters and foie gras canapés for a 40th birthday at home; the Hotel’s famous club sandwich for lunch at one’s desk; a Ritz salt-crusted sea bass and Ria Formosa clams for a romantic candle-lit dinner in a private garden; or a plateaux repas – comprising starter, main, cheese and dessert – for high quality catering when one is short of time.

 Beautifully presented in bespoke sustainable packing, choose from five gourmet plateaux repas, each named after a Lisbon icon: the statesman, Marques de Pombal (vegetarian menu); the river, Tejo (salmon, soy, sesame and lime main); the poet, Camões (cod, chickpea and corn main); the explorer, Vasco da Gama (guinea fowl and juniper main); and the artist, Pedro Leitão (gluten and lactose free).

-And for those wishing to add that extra special edge to an outside event, the Hotel’s expert knife-wielding Sushiman Yukta and award-winning Sommelier Gabriela Marques can also be booked to add prestige – and personality – to private dinners, business banquets and special celebrations.
+And for those wishing to add that extra special edge to an outside event, the Hotel’s expert knife-wielding Sushiman Anil and Sommelier Diogo Martinho can also be booked to add prestige – and personality – to private dinners, business banquets and special celebrations.

 SEE THE MENU HERE